dhyanadave/netflix-gpt/netflix-gpt/README.md

 - Bug Fix: If the use is not Logged in Redirect /browse to login and vice-versa
 - Bug Fix: Unsubscribed to the onAuthStateChanged callback
 - Registered TMDB API & Create App & Get access token
-- Custom hook for Now Playing Movies
+- Custom hook for Now Playing Movies (useNowPlayingMovies)
 - Create movie slice
 - Update store with movies data
 - Planning for main container & secondary container